mefchristiansen/Maze-Solver/README.md

 # MazeSolver

 ## To Do:
-* Add Current and remove visited display to maze generation
+* Click to set start and end
+* A*
 * Draw path from start to end
-* A*
 * Reset Button
 * Color Scheme